CTHRU/Hitrava/README.md

 - Unzip the file and navigate to `com.huawei.health/files/` and you should should see a number of `HiTrack` files.

 ## How to use the Huawei TCX Converter
 You need [`python 3`](https://www.python.org/downloads/) to use this tool.
-If you have [xmlschema](https://pypi.org/project/xmlschema/) then the tool will be able to validate the final TCX file in order to check that the conversion has worked.

 The tool is run on the command line by passing it the name of your file as a command line argument.
 Please **do not rename your HiTrack files** as this tool extracts the start and end time of your exercise from it!
+Other command line arguments are `-v` which will validate the final TCX file in order to check that the conversion has worked (requires [xmlschema](https://pypi.org/project/xmlschema/)), and `-f` which will try to filter out any records for which GPS signal was lost.

 For example you could copy the tool to the directory containing your HiTrack file and run:

-    python Huawei_TCX_Converter.py HiTrack_1551732120000155173259000030001
+python .\Huawei_TCX_Converter.py HiTrack_1551732120000155173259000030001 -f -v

 This gave me the output: